What Do You Need for Baby Chicks

 Pros: Many come with everything you need including a feeder, waterer, heat, and roost.

-Cons: Brooder setups can be more costly than DIY options.
+Cons: Brooder setups can be more costly than DIY options especially if you are raising a large number of chicks.

-Remember, regardless of the type of housing used, the chicks’ safety and comfort should be the top priority.
-Their environment should be warm, free of drafts, and safe from predators.
+Remember, regardless of the type of housing used, it should be warm, have plenty of space, be free of drafts, and safe from predators.

 What sized brooder do you need for baby chicks?